rhylanbolt/developerdocs/README.md

 <h2>Time-Based Filtering</h2>
 <p>Time-based filtering refines results based on when events are scheduled.
 Use these filters to show users events within relevant time windows.</p>
 <h3>How Time Filtering Works</h3>
 <p>Time filters are added directly to the query string, similar to price filters.
-Opti-X interprets these modifiers relative to the current time and returns matching events.</p>
+Personalize interprets these modifiers relative to the current time and returns matching events.</p>
 <h3>Available Time Filters</h3>
 <p>Combine any search term with these time modifiers:</p>
 <table>